How to create sprite sheets & animations for Flame Engine

 }

-Reload your application, and you should see the character walking across the screen and wrapping around when reaching the edge.
+Reloading the application should now show the character walking across the screen and wrapping around when he reaches the edge.

 Flame Engine Sprite Sheet Demo